marielgh/marielgh.github.io/nyctaxi.md

 ```
 ![png](images/nyc/output_9_0.png)

-We see the training data extends from January 2016 to July.
-There is a significant drop in some days in January.
+We see the training data extends from January 2016 to June 2016.
+There is a significant drop in January.
 We find out the exact day using the *argmin* function.

 ```python
 np.argmin(train_df.resample('D',on='pickup_datetime').count()['id'])